 I hate to break it to you.
 Even if you hit your sales target in terms of volume, there is still a possibility that you‘ll miss your revenue target.
 Why?
 If you’re not calculating sales variance, your revenue target will be at risk, and you won't have the information you need to pivot your sales strategy.

-Although this scenario can be disappointing, it is a reality of doing business, especially for those working in competitive markets.
+Although this scenario can be disappointing, it is a reality of doing business, especially for those companies in competitive markets.

-Now that we understand the causes and potential outcomes of sales variance let’s walk through how to calculate it.
+Now that we understand the causes and potential outcomes of sales variance, let’s walk through how to calculate it.

 How to Calculate Sales Variance

 To calculate selling price variance, you need the following values:

 - The actual sale price of your product (per unit)

 - The standard sale price of your product (how much you budgeted to sell your product for per unit)

 Once you have this information handy, you can plug your values into the following sales variance formula: